rocketacademy/sarah-classic/course-logistics/tooling-pro-tips.md

 ### View and Fix ESLint Errors

-When we run `npm install` each time we clone a repo in SWE101, we are installing a package ESLint that helps us see errors before we run our code.
+When we run `npm install` each time we clone a repo in Coding Basics, we are installing a package ESLint that helps us see errors before we run our code.
 Some of these errors are functional, i.e. the program will not run unless we fix them, and some are stylistic, i.e. ESLint points out these errors so that our code is consistent.
 Please try to fix all ESLint errors in your code.

 VSCode shows us ESLint errors with red squiggly lines under the parts of our code with errors.
 To see what the error is, hover over the red squiggly line in VSCode.